Senegal to celebrate Tabaski amid dramatic COVID-19 surge

 The increase in cases is “unprecedented," health ministry spokesman Mamadou Ndiaye said.

-“The pandemic has impacted especially the most vulnerable segments of the population,” said Anne Catherine Dupre, project coordinator in Senegal for the group Islamic Relief France.
+“The pandemic has impacted especially the most vulnerable segments of the population,” said Anne Catherine Dupre, project coordinator in Senegal for the group Secours Islamique France.

-Since last year, 30% of the thousands of people supported by the group received less food as a result of the pandemic, she said.
+Since last year, 30% of the thousands of people supported by the group were forced to reduce their consumption of food as a result of the pandemic, she said.

 “We are already dealing with populations that are very vulnerable, so in fact, for them to reduce it, means they’re only going to eat once a day” she added.

-Note: This story has been corrected to show that the name of the organization is Secours Islamique France, not Islamic Relief France.